djhshih/swl/new.md

 - **simple workflow**: `rec -> rec`
 - **batch workflow**: `tab -> rec` or `tab -> tab`

-For the first implementation, `map` creates batch behavior.
+For the first implementation target, `map` creates batch behavior.
 A mapped callee may be:
 - a task (`rec -> rec`)
 - a simple workflow (`rec -> rec`)